psi-4ward/mqtt-s7-connector/CONFIG_JSON.md

 ### `devices:` Object
 _list of all registered devices_

-the list of devices is implemented as an array in json.
+the list of devices is implemented as an array in JSON.
-each device has it's own entry in this list and will be configured there.
+each device has its own entry in this list and will be configured there.

 Each device has to have a 'name' entry and a 'type' entry, the remaining attributes are optional
 ```json lines